marius92mc/movie-recommending-system/README.md

 ```
 from spark-1.6.1/
 <br />
-### To download the dataset that will be used, run the following script
+To download the dataset that will be used, run the following script
 ```bash
 $ python download_dataset.py
 ```

+## Usage
+TODO Write instructions and an example.

+## Tests
+TODO